-Learning about the coverage needs of cannabis-touching businesses just became a little easier for the insurance industry with the launch of a new certification for agents, brokers, risk managers, underwriters and other professionals who advise these companies — the Cannabis Insurance Coverage Specialist (CICS).
+Learning about the coverage needs of cannabis-touching businesses just became a little easier for the insurance industry with the launch of a new designation for agents, brokers, risk managers, underwriters and other professionals who advise these companies — the Cannabis Insurance Coverage Specialist (CICS).

-Created by the National Underwriter Company, an ALM business, the CICS is designed to provide insurance professionals with a self-paced, online certification program that will help them master the constantly evolving world of the cannabis industry.
+Created by the National Underwriter Company, an ALM business, the CICS is designed to provide insurance professionals with a self-paced, online designation program that will help them master the constantly evolving world of the cannabis industry.
 As enterprises poised for explosive growth, understanding the risks, coverage issues and how they may differ from more traditional businesses is critical for advisers to cannabis-related companies.

 Since the cannabis industry has many facets that continue to develop, ALM wanted to provide a learning experience that mirrors these changes.